Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Experimental Evaluation

 Together, these enforce the liveness property that ``whenever water rises above the threshold, it must eventually be brought down again.''
 However, this specification is unrealizable under the original assumptions: in the safety game, the environment can always maintain $\text{methane}=1$, preventing the pump from ever operating and thus blocking liveness.
-To restore realizability, we add the liveness assumption:: \begin{itemize} \item $GF(\neg \texttt{methane} \land X(\neg \texttt{methane}))$ \end{itemize} ensuring methane eventually clears for at least two consecutive steps, providing the system with a window in which it can activate the pump to remove water, and thereby satisfying: \begin{itemize} \item $GF(\neg\text{highwater\_flag})$. \end{itemize}
+To restore realizability, we add the additional assumption (environment justice goal): \begin{itemize} \item $GF(\neg \texttt{methane} \land X(\neg \texttt{methane}))$ \end{itemize} ensuring methane eventually clears for at least two consecutive steps, providing the system with a window in which it can activate the pump to remove water, thereby satisfying: \begin{itemize} \item $GF(\neg\texttt{highwater\_flag})$. \end{itemize}

 An important subtlety is that liveness assumptions are difficult to monitor directly, since they are interpreted over infinite traces.
 In practice, the Environment Checker can issue warnings if no two-step methane-free window occurs for many timesteps, flagging that the assumption may be invalid.
 Such alerts improve \emph{trust and transparency}, making engineers aware of hidden assumptions underpinning realizability without triggering premature repairs.